 Freddie lay there kneeling on the ground, a mixed bag of relief and exhaustion.
 He barely even noticed the five or six men who'd broken off from the charging army, and were now clapping him in irons to take him to the king.

 The royal guards at last escorted Freddie the few remaining feet into the king's throne room.
 Freddie's jaw dropped open a full foot.
 The entire room was plated in — no, made out of — solid gold!
 Not a single square inch was left ungilded.
 And what an enormous room it was!
 Long and wide enough for a dance hall, with a ceiling so fantastically high it almost got lost in the distance.
 To a farmer's son, these dimensions seemed unthinkable — the ramshackle cabin Freddie had grown up in had been so low, his father had had to duck to avoid hitting his head on the doorways.
-As Freddie followed the walls down from the ceiling, he scanned rows of gold decorations lining it every ten vertical feet.
+Freddie's eyes followed the walls down from the ceiling.
+He scanned rows of gold decorations lining the walls every ten vertical feet, each running all the way around the massive room.
 They seemed to be depicting various scenes out of mythology, though most were too obscure, or too cultured, for Freddie to recognize.
 The throne, the centerpiece of the room, sat enshrined in the middle of the far wall, nearly twice as tall as a man, its gold surface polished to a blindingly-bright shine.

 And on the throne, clad in the finest gold regalia, sat the king himself.